mindee/tawazi/README.md

 * Per `ExecNode` choice of parallelization (i.e. An `ExecNode` is allowed to run in parallel with other `ExecNode`s or not)
 * and more!

+### Documentation
-You can find the documentation here: [Tawazi](https://mindee.github.io/tawazi/)
+You can find the documentation here: [Tawazi](https://mindee.github.io/tawazi/).

+In [this blog](https://blog.mindee.com/directed-acyclic-graph-dag-scheduler-library/) we also talk about the purpose of using `Tawazi` in more detail.

 **Note**: The library is still at an [advanced state of development](#future-developments).
 Breaking changes might happen on the minor version (v0.Minor.Patch).
 Please pin [Tawazi](https://pypi.org/project/tawazi/) to the __Minor Version__.
 Your contributions are highly welcomed.